-Gen Ed minima: Certain minimum general-education requirements for the program must also be met prior to beginning the core courses.
+Gen. Ed. minima: Certain minimum general-education requirements for the program must also be met as part of the non-core credit requirements.
 These general education requirements are:

 minimum hours

 Religion and philosophy 6

 Communication (written and spoken) 6

-Humanities (foreign language, cross
+Humanities (foreign language, cross- 18

-cultural studies, history, literature, fine arts and social science)
+cultural studies, history, literature,

+fine arts, and social science)

-Mathematics/computer science
+Mathematics/computer science 3

-Science
+Science 3

 Total 36

-at least 6 hours in humanities and 3 in social sciences, but not more than 6 hours in any one discipline
+\at least 6 hours in humanities and 3 in social sciences, but not more than 6 hours in any one discipline

-The adult degree completion program is conducted year-round.
-Each core course is taken over five weeks meeting one evening per week, with four courses combining to make a 20-week term (different from the regular college semester).
+The adult-degree-completion program is conducted year-round.
+Each core course is taken over five weeks, meeting one evening per week, with four courses combining to make a 20-week term (different than the regular college semester).